Pediatric Gastroenterology Fellowship

 The program is designed to train academic pediatric gastroenterologists that excel in both clinical and research skills.
-Depending on individual's interest, fellows have the choice to learn and become independent investigators in clinical, basic and translational research.
+Depending on the individual’s interest, fellows have the choice to learn and become independent investigators in clinical, basic, and translational research.
+Most of our fellows have opted to pursue master degrees in clinical research or public health.
+Tuition is supported by the Division and/or T32 programs (for US citizens and permanent residents).
 All training will take place at the University of North Carolina at Chapel Hill and the UNC Health Care System.
+Fellows have the option of elective time at Duke for rotations in liver transplantation and pediatric motility.

-The first year of our program is dedicated to clinical training.
-Our subspecialty residents gain hands-on experience through our inpatient service, our outpatient clinics, consults to other services and by performing procedures.
+The first year of our program is primarily dedicated to clinical training.
+Our fellows gain hands-on experience through our inpatient service, our outpatient clinics, consults to other services and by performing endoscopic procedures.
 Fellows participate in the teaching of medical students, residents and in weekly conferences.
-First-year fellows choose a mentor and scholarly activity committee (SOC) members
+First-year fellows choose a mentor and scholarly activity committee (SOC) members.
+Fellows have three 4-week blocks during their first year to develop their scholarly projects for their second and third year of training.

-The second and third years of our program allow for protected time for academic and career development.
-The SOC members will provide valuable guidance throughout the years in career development.
+The second and third years of our program allow for significant protected time for academic and career development.
+The SOC members provide valuable guidance throughout the years in career development.

 What sets our program apart?